 “And just how long do you plan on being gone?”

-They’ll be fine,” MaryBeth said as he addressed her husband while coming
+for a ride.
+They’ll be fine,” MaryBeth said as he addressed her

-room window as Mark assisted AnnaLee in getting in the
+the front room window as Mark assisted AnnaLee in getting in the

 “I’m sorry, I shouldn’t of asked you to ride for so long.”